Maximizing Your Web Content for Higher Revenue

 This hub will offer suggestions for tweaking.
 In fact, I would recommend that you spend about 10 minutes each day doing this.
 Optimizing your articles can be done in baby steps, while you're having your morning coffee.

-When you think about it, you probably do this anyway, hit and miss, so it make sense to make a habit of it, to earn higher web revenue.
-This hub details strategies so that you wring the most from your online content,.
+When you think about it, you probably do this anyway, hit and miss, so it makes sense to make a habit of it, to earn higher amounts.
+This hub details strategies to help you wring the most from your online content.

-Some of this information, you may be familiar with, some of it might be new and hopefully it will give you ideas for increasing your earnings potential.
+Some of this information, you may be familiar with, some of it might be new and hopefully it will give you ideas for increasing your earning potential.